-Sun Lit's client projects have included editorial reviews, manuscript critique, developmental editing, independent publishing projects, and client book projects and advocacy for traditional, hybrid, and digital publishing.
-Some of Sun Lit's author and publisher collaborations include Barnes & Noble Press, Lulu, KDP, Artisan Books, Chronicle, She Writes, Familius, National Geographic, Scholastic Publisher, Seventy Seven Press, Heinemann Publisher, and Houghton Mifflin Harcourt.
+Sun Lit's client projects have included editorial reviews, manuscript critique, beta reader programs and diversity & accessibility book reviews for traditional, hybrid, and digital publishing.
+Some of Sun Lit's author and publisher collaborations include Barnes & Noble Press, KDP, Artisan Books, Chronicle, She Writes, Familius, National Geographic, Scholastic Publisher, Common Sense Media, Seventy Seven Press, Heinemann Publisher, and Houghton Mifflin Harcourt.

-Sun Literary has supported and served as advisor to the following literary publications.
+Sun Literary has supported and served as advisor to the following literary publications and nonprofits.

 A Room of Her Own Foundation

 In 2020, A Room of Her Own celebrated its twentieth anniversary of advocacy of women's voices worldwide.